 Kashmir Press Club demands journalist Sajad Gul’s release, urges police to drop charges against him

-Gul was arrested after he posted a video of a family shouting anti-India slogans after their kin was killed in a gunfight in Srinagar.
+Gul was arrested after he posted a video of a family shouting anti-India slogans after their relative was killed in a gunfight in Srinagar.

 The Kashmir Press Club on Monday called for the immediate release of journalist Sajad Gul who was arrested last week in Jammu and Kashmir.
-The journalists’ body also urged the authorities to drop all cases against Gul.
+The journalists’ body also urged the authorities to drop all cases against him.

-Gul, a student of journalism who works at the The Kashmir Walla, was arrested after he posted a video of a family shouting anti-India slogans after their kin was killed in a gunfight in Srinagar.
-The video showed protests against the killing of alleged Lashkar-e-Taiba commander Salim Parray, who was gunned down on January 3 in Harwan area on the outskirts of Srinagar.
+Gul, a student of journalism who works at the The Kashmir Walla, was arrested after he posted a video of a family shouting anti-India slogans after their relative was killed in a gunfight in Srinagar.
+The video showed they were protesting against the killing of alleged Lashkar-e-Taiba commander Salim Parray, who was gunned down on January 3 in the Harwan area on the outskirts of Srinagar.

 Gul has been charged under Sections 120B (criminal conspiracy), 153B (imputations, assertions prejudicial to national integration), and 505B (fear or alarm to the public) of the Indian Penal Code.